Flavor-Packed Crockpot Beer Chili Recipe – Easy Hearty Dinner

 Can I use ground turkey instead of beef to make crock pot beer chili?

 Yes!
-You can use ground turkey to make this chili.
+You can swap one pound of turkey for the beef to make this chili.
 Use one pound of ground turkey instead of beef.

-Can I cook slow cooker beer chili on high?
+Can I cook slow-cooker beer chili on high heat?

 Yes!
 Cook the chili in your slow cooker on the high setting for 1 1/2 hours.